UPHSL-CCS-J3A/build-a-minimax-tic-tac-toe-unido/README.md

 You Win – if you outsmart the AI
 AI Wins – if the AI blocks and completes a line
 Draw – if no moves are left

+# License

+This project is open-source.
+Feel free to use, modify, and improve it!